SpaceX Starship (spacecraft): Mars Colonial Transporter

 In October 2012, the company made the first public articulation of plans to develop a fully reusable rocket system with substantially greater capabilities than SpaceX's existing Falcon 9.
 Later in 2012, the company first mentioned the Mars Colonial Transporter rocket concept in public.
 It was to be able to carry 100 people or 100 t of cargo to Mars and would be powered by methane-fueled Raptor engines.
 Musk referred to this new launch vehicle under the unspecified acronym "MCT", revealed to stand for "Mars Colonial Transporter" in 2013, which would serve as part of the company's Mars system architecture.
-SpaceX COO Gwynne Shotwell gave a potential payload range between 150 and 200 tons to low Earth orbit for the planned rocket.
+SpaceX Chief Operating Officer Gwynne Shotwell gave a potential payload range between 150 and 200 tons to low Earth orbit for the planned rocket.
 According to SpaceX engine development head Tom Mueller, SpaceX could use nine Raptor engines on a single MCT booster or spacecraft.
 The preliminary design would be at least 10 m in diameter, and was expected to have up to three cores totaling at least 27 booster engines.